Dimia, 3 mg+0.02 mg 84 pcs

 Drospirenone

-Intake.
-When taken orally drospirenone is quickly and almost completely absorbed in the gastrointestinal tract.
-Cmax of drospirenone in the serum is about 38 ng/mL and is reached about 1-2 hours after a single dose.
-Bioavailability is 76-85%.
-Concomitant intake with food does not affect the bioavailability of drospirenone.
+Suction.
+When taken orally, drospirenone is quickly and almost completely absorbed from the gastrointestinal tract.
+Cmax of drospirenone in serum is about 38 ng/ml, achieved approximately 1–2 hours after a single dose.
+Bioavailability – 76–85%.
+Concomitant use with food does not affect the bioavailability of drospirenone.

 Distribution.
-After oral administration, plasma concentration of drospirenone decreases with a final T1/2 of 31 h.
-Drospirenone binds to serum albumin and does not bind to sex hormone-binding globulin (hSPH) or corticosteroid-binding globulin (transcortin).
-Only 3-5% of the total serum concentration of drospirenone exists as free steroids.
-Ethinylestradiol-induced increases in hGH do not affect the binding of drospirenone to serum proteins.
-The mean apparent Vd of drospirenone is (3.7±1.2) L/kg.
+After oral administration, the concentration of drospirenone in the blood plasma decreases with a final half-life of 31 hours.
+Drospirenone binds to serum albumin and does not bind to sex hormone binding globulin (SHBG) or corticosteroid binding globulin (transcortin).
+Only 3–5% of total serum concentrations of drospirenone exist as free steroids.
+The ethinyl estradiol-induced increase in SHBG does not affect the binding of drospirenone to serum proteins.
+The average apparent Vd of drospirenone is (3.7±1.2) l/kg.

 Metabolism.
 Drospirenone is actively metabolized after oral administration.
-The main metabolites in blood plasma are the acidic forms of drospirenone, formed when the lactone ring opens, and 4,5-dihydro-drospirenone-3-sulfate, which are formed without the participation of the P450 system.
-Drospirenone is metabolized to a small extent by cytochrome P450 3A4 and is able to inhibit this enzyme as well as cytochromes P450 1A1, P450 2C9 and P450 2C19 in vitro.
+The main metabolites in the blood plasma – the acidic forms of drospirenone, formed during the opening of the lactone ring, and 4,5-dihydro-drospirenone-3-sulfate – are formed without the participation of the P450 system.
+Drospirenone is metabolized to a small extent by cytochrome P450 3A4 and is capable of inhibiting this enzyme, as well as cytochromes P450 1A1, P450 2C9 and P450 2C19 in vitro.

-Elimination.
-Renal clearance of drospirenone metabolites in serum is (1.5±0.2) ml/min/kg.
+Excretion.
+The renal clearance of drospirenone metabolites in blood serum is (1.5±0.2) ml/min/kg.
 Drospirenone is excreted only in trace amounts unchanged.
-Drospirenone metabolites are excreted by the kidneys and through the intestine with an excretion ratio of about 1.2:1.4.
-T1/2 metabolites by the kidneys and through the intestine is about 40 h.
+Drospirenone metabolites are excreted by the kidneys and intestines with an excretion ratio of about 1.2:1.4.
+T1/2 of metabolites by the kidneys and through the intestines is about 40 hours.

 Css.
-During the treatment cycle, the maximum Css of drospirenone in plasma is about 70 ng/mL, reached after 8 days of treatment.
-Serum concentrations of drospirenone increase about 3-fold due to the ratio of the final T1/2 to the dosing interval.
+During the treatment cycle, the maximum Css of drospirenone in blood plasma is about 70 ng/ml, achieved after 8 days of treatment.
+Serum concentrations of drospirenone increase approximately 3-fold due to the ratio of final T1/2 and dosing interval.

-Introduction.
-When taken orally, ethinylestradiol is absorbed quickly and completely.
-Cmax in blood serum is about 33 pkg/ml and is reached within 1-2 hours after a single oral administration.
-Absolute bioavailability due to presystemic conjugation and presystemic metabolism is approximately 60%.
-Concomitant ingestion decreased the bioavailability of ethinylestradiol in approximately 25% of the patients studied; there was no change in others.
+Suction.
+When taken orally, ethinyl estradiol is absorbed quickly and completely.
+Cmax in blood serum is about 33 pkg/ml, achieved within 1–2 hours after a single oral dose.
+Absolute bioavailability as a result of first pass conjugation and first pass metabolism is approximately 60%.
+Concomitant food intake decreased the bioavailability of ethinyl estradiol in approximately 25% of the patients studied; others had no changes.

 Distribution.
-Serum concentrations of ethinylestradiol decrease biphasically, with a final distribution phase T1/2 of approximately 24 h.
-Ethinylestradiol binds well but nonspecifically to serum albumin (approximately 98.5%) and induces increased serum concentrations of hGH.
-Vd is about 5 L/kg.
+Serum concentrations of ethinyl estradiol decrease biphasically, in the final distribution phase T1/2 is approximately 24 hours.
+Ethinyl estradiol binds well, but nonspecifically, to serum albumin (approximately 98.5%) and induces an increase in serum concentrations of SHBG.
+Vd – about 5 l/kg.

 Metabolism.
-Ethinylestradiol is a substrate of presystemic conjugation in the mucosa of the small intestine and in the liver.
-Ethinylestradiol is primarily metabolized by aromatic hydroxylation, producing a wide range of hydroxylated and methylated metabolites, which are present both in free form and as conjugates with glucuronic acid.
-Renal clearance of ethinylestradiol metabolites is approximately 5 ml/min/kg.
+Ethinyl estradiol is a substrate of presystemic conjugation in the mucous membrane of the small intestine and in the liver.
+Ethinyl estradiol is primarily metabolized by aromatic hydroxylation, resulting in a wide range of hydroxylated and methylated metabolites, which are present both in free form and as conjugates with glucuronic acid.
+Renal clearance of ethinyl estradiol metabolites is approximately 5 ml/min/kg.

-Evacuation.
-Unchanged ethinylestradiol is practically not excreted from the body.
-Metabolites of ethinylestradiol are excreted by the kidneys and through the intestine at a ratio of 4:6.
-T1/2 metabolites is about 24 h.
+Excretion.
+Unchanged ethinyl estradiol is practically not excreted from the body.
+Metabolites of ethinyl estradiol are excreted by the kidneys and through the intestines in a ratio of 4:6.
+T1/2 of metabolites is about 24 hours.

 Css.
-It occurs in the second half of the treatment cycle, and the serum concentration of ethinylestradiol increases 2-2.3-fold.
+Occurs in the second half of the treatment cycle, and the serum concentration of ethinyl estradiol increases by 2–2.3 times.

-In impaired renal function.
-Css of drospirenone in plasma in women with mild renal insufficiency (creatinine Cl – 50-80 ml/min) was comparable to corresponding values in women with normal renal function (creatinine Cl – >80 ml/min).
-In women with moderate renal insufficiency (creatinine Cl from 30 ml/min to 50 ml/min) the plasma concentration of drospirenone was on average 37% higher than in women with normal renal function.
+In case of impaired renal function.
+Css of drospirenone in blood plasma in women with mild renal failure (Cl creatinine – 50-80 ml/min) was comparable to the corresponding values in women with normal renal function (Cl creatinine – > 80 ml/min).
+In women with moderate renal failure (Cl creatinine from 30 ml/min to 50 ml/min), the concentration of drospirenone in the blood plasma was on average 37% higher than in women with normal renal function.
 Drospirenone was well tolerated in all groups.
-Drospirenone administration had no clinically significant effect on serum potassium.
+Taking drospirenone did not have a clinically significant effect on serum potassium levels.
 Pharmacokinetics in severe renal failure have not been studied.

 In case of liver dysfunction.
-Drospirenone is well tolerated in patients with mild to moderate hepatic impairment (Child-Pugh class B).
+Drospirenone is well tolerated by patients with mild to moderate hepatic impairment (Child-Pugh class B).
 Pharmacokinetics in severe hepatic impairment have not been studied.

 ---|---|